srobo/website/_events/sr2019/competition.md

 ## Tickets and Media Consent

 Competitors need to bring along a ticket to be allowed entry.
 Anyone under the age of 18 must be accompanied by an adult.
-Student Robotics will announce when tickets are available.
+To obtain a ticket, competitors need to sign a [media consent form][mcf-link] and [send back to us][teams-contact].
+Those under the age of 16 will need to get a parent or guardian to sign on their behalf.
+Once processed, you'll receive an automated email with a link to your ticket.

-All competitors and visitors will need to provide media consent.
-More details to come soon.
+Media consent forms will also be available at reception.

 ## Location

 The competition will be held in the Students' Union building at the [University of Southampton's Highfield campus][soton-campus-directions]:

 Student's Union
 University of Southampton
 University Road
 Southampton
 SO17 1BJ
 United Kingdom

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2514.4224296392836!2d-1.399433684090786!3d50.934400360256014!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x487473f7089148ab%3A0xaeeea75e9ec72c88!2sUniversity+of+Southampton+Students&#39;+Union+(SUSU)!5e0!3m2!1sen!2suk!4v1551272133022" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>